broadinstitute/seqr/seqr/README.md

 **Migrating Existing Data to the New Database Schema and UI**

-Running the following 2 commands will copy metadata from the original database tables that are used by the current UI into the new tables that are used by the new API and React.js-based UI:
+Running the following 2 commands will copy metadata from the original tables defined in `xbrowse_server/base/models.py` to the new tables in `seqr/models.py`.
+This is necessary to enable the new APIs in `seqr/` along with the new React.js-based UI that's accessible through the `<seqr-url>/dashboard` page.
+While API refactoring is ongoing and both the original and new UIs are in use, we run these sync steps every 24 hours.

 ```
 python2.7 -m manage transfer_gene_lists